emilylienhuang/YOURLSKubernetesAndNetworks/README.md

 1. Start with the Docker Networks Guide
    * This will walk you through creating a YOURLS username and password and setting up the network configurations.
 Remember to tailor the scripts in this repository to your specific credentials
 2. Follow the Kubernetes guide
+3. Generate plots from the Jupyter notebook combining the results of each deployment type trial run

 ## Watch out for
 This project requires intensive CPU and memory usage.
 Without sufficient hardware, running this experiment can cause hardware failures, computer crashes, and memory loss.